Reporting science meaningfully in local languages requires more than a good dictionary. Bothina Osama shares tips on what works.

 Badly translated science leads to inaccurate and sometimes misleading stories.
-Even a small mistake can shake readers' trust in the whole story and discourage them from seeking local science coverage in future.
+Even a small mistake can shake readers trust in the whole story and discourage them from seeking local science coverage in future.

 Remember that in translation, a simple mistake can spiral out of control.
 For example, in Arabic reports of research making sperm from stem cells taken from bone marrow, a potential treatment for male infertility, many outlets reported that it meant women no longer need men to reproduce.

 And one journalist became even more confused.
-One way of translating 'bone marrow' into Arabic is to say 'the brain of bones'.
-However, the journalist translated bone marrow into 'bones of the brain', leading to a headline suggesting that women wouldn't need men to reproduce because they could derive sperm from the 'bones of their brains'.
+One way of translating bone marrow into Arabic is to say the brain of bones.
+However, the journalist translated bone marrow into bones of the brain, leading to a headline suggesting that women wouldnt need men to reproduce because they could derive sperm from the bones of their brains.

 You can make your translations more accurate by using two resources: dictionaries of scientific terms and trusted scientists who speak both English and your local language.

-Don't depend on just one dictionary of scientific terms.
+Dont depend on just one dictionary of scientific terms.
 They are not always great quality so look for consensus by checking your translation in at least two dictionaries.
-If these aren't available, or new terms appear too often, then gradually compile your own.
+If these arent available, or new terms appear too often, then gradually compile your own.
 The time and effort involved in documenting your own accurate translations will pay off.

-It may be a good idea to check translations on the web, but again, don't rely on just one place or translation look for consensus.
-Over time you'll recognise the most reliable sources.
+It may be a good idea to check translations on the web, but again, dont rely on just one place or translation look for consensus.
+Over time youll recognise the most reliable sources.

-If you're struggling, contact local experts and ask them to help with the translation.
-It's also a good opportunity to check you've understood the idea correctly.
+If youre struggling, contact local experts and ask them to help with the translation.
+Its also a good opportunity to check youve understood the idea correctly.
 A pool of local experts willing to help with translation is an invaluable tool.

-You may find there isn't an existing translation for a word, term or idea, or that there are too many: in a language like Arabic, for example, one term can have three different translations (Egyptian, Moroccan and Syrian).
-This can lead to mistakes if, say, a Syrian journalist's work is edited by an Egyptian editor.
+You may find there isnt an existing translation for a word, term or idea, or that there are too many: in a language like Arabic, for example, one term can have three different translations (Egyptian, Moroccan and Syrian).
+This can lead to mistakes if, say, a Syrian journalists work is edited by an Egyptian editor.
 If in doubt, try to foresee which terms could be confusing and discuss these with your editor.

 When using a term that will be new to your readers, include the English beside your translation so that interested readers can look it up.

-Some terms defy translation and you'll have to use English.
-If this happens, define the word once in your language then continue using the English term you don't want your readers distracted from the point of the story by lots of references to its definition.
+Some terms defy translation and youll have to use English.
+If this happens, define the word once in your language then continue using the English term you dont want your readers distracted from the point of the story by lots of references to its definition.

-And don't forget: a picture is worth a thousand words.
+And dont forget: a picture is worth a thousand words.
 Illustrations and videos can help explain difficult terms.

 Coverage of science in local media is often superficial, partly because experts see less value in local media, preferring to speak to national or international media.
 If you do get hold of a local expert for interview, many prefer to comment in English, either because of prestige or because it is the language they usually discuss their research in.

 Scientists in North Africa and the Middle East are often happy to be interviewed in Arabic, but pepper their explanations with English scientific terms.
-If this is the case, don't hesitate to ask how to translate them.
+If this is the case, dont hesitate to ask how to translate them.
 If you show you are trying to improve the standard of local science journalism, as well as local understanding of important scientific concepts, interviewees may be more willing to engage with you.

-The usual rules for interview technique apply here: do your homework, choose your questions carefully, and don't finish the interview until you understand everything that was discussed.
+The usual rules for interview technique apply here: do your homework, choose your questions carefully, and dont finish the interview until you understand everything that was discussed.
 With time you will build a reputation as a responsible journalist and more people may be willing to speak to you and help you in future.

 Conducting face-to-face interviews is an important way to build fruitful relationships.
-If you can't easily visit a researcher, try to do the interview by phone instead as this also builds relationships and allows you to ask on-the-spot questions about translations.
-Try to avoid email interviews they don't build so much of a bond, and can make it more difficult to check translations (although they do have the advantage of ensuring accuracy in reporting).
+If you cant easily visit a researcher, try to do the interview by phone instead as this also builds relationships and allows you to ask on-the-spot questions about translations.
+Try to avoid email interviews they dont build so much of a bond, and can make it more difficult to check translations (although they do have the advantage of ensuring accuracy in reporting).

 If you have to interview via email, make sure your questions are clear because you might not get another opportunity to get extra information.

-Just because you want people to read about science in their local language doesn't mean they want to.
+Just because you want people to read about science in their local language doesnt mean they want to.
 As with any kind of writing, you must make your stories attractive to your audience.
 This is all the more difficult if local science reporting is scarce: people may not be used to reading about it.

-A good way to grab readers' attention is to give your stories a local context what problems in their daily lives could this research alleviate (or exacerbate)?
+A good way to grab readers attention is to give your stories a local context what problems in their daily lives could this research alleviate (or exacerbate)?
 Only choose the most relevant stories and think hard about the angle you will take.

 For example, in an area where crops are often damaged by pests, people will be more interested in a new plant breeding method if you link it to the possibility of breeding pest-resistant crops.
 Reported simply as a step forward for plant breeding, it could be overlooked.